 The functional implication of coronary heart disease is considered to be more predictive for licensing purposes than the anatomical findings.
-For this reason the Exercise Tolerance Test and where necessary, stress myocardial perfusion imaging or stress echocardiography are the investigations of relevance for licensing purposes and it is the normal requirement that the standard of one or other of these must be met.
+For this reason the Exercise Tolerance Test and where necessary, Myocardial Perfusion Imaging or Stress Echocardiography are the investigations of relevance for licensing purposes and it is the normal requirement that the standard of one or other of these must be met.
 Angiography is therefore not commissioned for (re-) licensing purposes.
 When there remains conflict between the outcome of a functional test and the results of recent angiography, such cases can be considered on an individual basis.
-However, (re-) licensing will not normally be considered unless the coronary arteries are unobstructed and the left ventricular ejection fraction is = or > 40% or greater.
+However, (re-) licensing will not normally be considered unless the coronary arteries are unobstructed or the stenosis is not flow limiting and the left ventricular ejection fraction is = to or > 40%.

 'Predictive' refers to the risk of an infarct within 1 year.
+Grafts are considered as 'Coronary Arteries'.

-DIABETES MELLITUS
+CHAPTER 3 DIABETES MELLITUS